k-shaheen/portfolio/README.md

 # CYBER SECURITY PROFESSIONAL

 ## PROFESSIONAL SUMMARY
-Dedicated and results-driven cybersecurity professional with hands-on expertise in Security Operations, Penetration Testing, Vulnerability Assessment, and Threat Intelligence.
-Proficient in web and network security, SIEM and SOAR tools, incident response, and real-world threat detection.
-Experienced in conducting enterprise-level vulnerability assessments and enhancing security postures through responsible disclosure and bug bounty programs.
+Dedicated and results-driven cybersecurity professional with hands-on experience in Security Operations, Threat Detection, Vulnerability Assessment, and Incident Response.
+Skilled in using SIEM and SOAR platforms (Splunk, QRadar, ELK) for real-time monitoring, log analysis, and alert triage.
+Proven ability to identify and respond to cyber threats, reduce false positives, and strengthen organizational security posture.
 Continuously enhancing skills by participating in Capture the Flag (CTF) platforms such as HackTheBox, TryHackMe, LetsDefend, and CyberDefenders.
-Skilled at identifying security gaps, analyzing threats, and enabling proactive cyber defense for critical infrastructure.
+Passionate about continuous learning and enabling proactive cyber defense across enterprise environments.

 ## CERTIFICATIONS
-- **Certified SOC Analyst (CSA) - 2025**
+- **Certified SOC Analyst (CSA) - 2024**
 - **Offensive Pentesting - 2024**
 - **Junior Penetration Tester - 2024**
 - **Computer Hacking Forensic Investigator (CHFI) - 2023**